Student Experience Grants

-Yi He received funding to attend three Rare Book School courses this summer about Early Modern and American books.
-The RBS experience has furthered her professional development in areas of archives, book collecting, book selling, and special collections librarianship and curation.
-The courses have increased her knowledge about organizing archives of collections across a wide time range and allowed her to make a great number of professional connections.
-Through the RBS experience, Yi has conducted information interviews with a range of professionals, including in book cataloguing, special collections at the Folger, and more.
+Yi He received funding to attend three Rare Book School courses about Early Modern and American books.
+The RBS experience furthered her professional development in areas of archives, book collecting, book selling, and special collections librarianship and curation.
+The courses increased her knowledge about organizing archives of collections across a wide time range and allowed her to make a great number of professional connections.
+Through the RBS experience, Yi conducted information interviews with a range of professionals, including in book cataloguing, special collections at the Folger, and more.

 Bailey Ludwig, English (2021)

 Bailey Ludwig used her grant to attend a Rare Book School course on the History of Bookbinding.
 Learning about medieval and early modern binding practices helped her to date books, assess their condition, and update or create catalogue descriptions.
 Additionally, Bailey conducted interviews with medieval and early modern manuscript librarians in order to understand their career trajectory and what aspects of her PhD training will help her towards this profession.

 Mariel Mayz, Music Composition and Theory (2022)

 This grant allowed Mariel Mayz to work directly with ZOHO music, a New York based music label, to develop skills in audio editing, advanced splicing techniques, mixing, and mastering (final stage of audio production).
 Mariel also learned about the inner workings of record labels –their distribution, marketing practices, and publicity strategies.

 Houman Oliaei, Anthropology (2020)